 Rhode Island Clam Chowder

-A true taste of the sea, Rhode Island-style clam chowder is made with a clear, light broth that lets the flavor of fresh clams shine through.
+A true taste of the sea, this chowder from SAVEUR Editorial Director Kat Craddock is made with a clear, light broth that lets the briny flavor of clams shine.
 For the best value and yield, look for very fresh, medium to large hard-shell clams (known as quahogs in New England).
-The hefty bellies enrich the soup, and when cooked gently and chopped, the tougher, muscley bits lend the dish a pleasant chew.
+The hefty clam bellies enrich the soup, and when cooked gently and chopped, the tougher, muscley bits lend the dish a pleasant chewy texture.

 - Kosher salt